getsentry/webvitals.com/docs/contributing/guide.md

-# Internal Development Guide
+# Contributing Guide

-This guide covers development workflow and contribution patterns for the WebVitals.com team at Sentry.
+Thank you for your interest in contributing to WebVitals.com!
+This guide covers development workflow and contribution patterns.

-## 🎯 Development Areas
+## Development Areas

 ### 1. Core Platform
 - **Performance Analysis**: CrUX data integration and processing